pachyderm/docs-content/latest/run-commands/pachctl_list_job.md

       --no-pager            Don't pipe output into a pager (i.e. less).
   -o, --output string       Output format when --raw is set: "json" or "yaml" (default "json") -p, --pipeline string     Limit to jobs made by pipeline.
-      --project string      Limit to jobs in the project specified. (default "joins") --raw                 Disable pretty printing; serialize data structures to an encoding such as json or yaml --state stringArray   Return only sub-jobs with the specified state.
+      --project string      Limit to jobs in the project specified. (default "openCV") --raw                 Disable pretty printing; serialize data structures to an encoding such as json or yaml --state stringArray   Return only sub-jobs with the specified state.
 Can be repeated to include multiple states
 ```